ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/map-indexes.markdown

 {WARNING:Convention}

-You will probably notice that in the `Studio` this function is a bit different from the one defined in the `Employees_ByFirstAndLastName` class, and look like this:
+You will probably notice that in the `Studio` this function is a bit different from the one defined in the `Employees_ByFirstAndLastName` class, and looks like this:

 {CODE-BLOCK:json}
 from doc in docs.Employees